 From the Oxford Group and many other UK collaborators, a double-blinded, placebo-controlled, clinical study of the transfer of the CFTR cDNA to the nasal epithelium of 12 CF patients coordinated by Dr Kevin Southern.
 Cationic liposomes complexed with plasmid containing the human CFTR cDNA were administered to eight patients, whilst four patients received placebo.
 Biopsies of the nasal epithelium taken seven days after dosing were normal.
 No significant changes in the clinical parameters were observed.
 Functional expression of CFTR assessed by in vivo nasal potential difference measurements showed transient correction of the CF chloride transport abnormality in two patients.
 Fluorescence microscopy demonstrated CFTR function ex vivo in cells from nasal brushings.
 In total, some evidence of functional CFTR gene transfer was obtained in six out of the eight treated patients.

-This gene therapy study was led by the Oxford Group that would be the third member of the UK Gene Therapy Consortium which would be formed in 2001.
+This gene therapy study was led by the Oxford Group, Deborah Gill (Fig. 20) and Steven Hyde (Fig. 21) that would be the third member of the UK Gene Therapy Consortium which would be formed in 2001.
 These results provided further proof of concept for liposome-mediated CF gene transfer which would be the vector ultimately chosen by the Consortium for further development to use in their clinical trials which eventually started in 2012.

-Dr Kevin Southern (figure 13) started his involvement with CF as CF Research Fellow at the Leeds CF Centre.
+Dr Kevin Southern (fig. 22) started his involvement with CF as CF Research Fellow at the CF Centre at St James’s in Leeds.
 He is now Professor of Paediatrics at Liverpool University and consultant at the Alder Hey Children’s Hospital.
-He was awarded his PhD from the work reported here and has since developed a major role in CF research and care both in the UK and Europe.
+Kevin was awarded his PhD for the work reported here and has since developed a major role in CF research and care both in the UK and Europe.

 1997 Loirat F, Hazout S, Lucotte G. G542X as a probable Phoenician cystic fibrosis mutation.
 Hum Biol 1997; 69:419-425.[PubMed]